-chiena.
-Gold.
-Achieve growth in four of five targeted chiena.
-17 Total of district committee members, including District chairmen (61), District vice chairmen (62), Neighborhood chairmen (64), District members- at-large (75), and District commissioners (81) on 12/31/17, divided by the number of districts containing traditional units on 12/31/17.
+District chairmen and district commissioners must be registered in these positions for their respective districts.
+Total of district committee members counted, includes District chairmen (61), District vice chairmen (62), Neighborhood chairmen (64), District members-at-large (75), and District commissioners (81) on 12/31/19, divided by the number of districts containing traditional units on 12/31/19.
 A person will be counted only once, even if registered in more than one position.

-18 Number of Cubmasters (CM), Tiger Cub den leaders (TL), Den leaders (DL), Webelos den leaders (WL), Scoutmasters (SM), Leaders of 11-year old Scouts- LDS (10), Varsity Scout coaches (VC), Crew advisors (NL), and Skippers (SK), paid or multiple registration, completing essential training requirements for their position by 12/31/17, divided by total number in the positions listed above on 12/31/17.
+Number of Cubmasters (CM), Tiger Cub den leaders (TL), Den leaders (DL), Webelos den leaders (WL), Scoutmasters (SM), Crew advisors (NL), and Skippers (SK), paid or multiple registration, completing essential training requirements for their position by 12/31/19, divided by total number in the positions listed above on 12/31/19.
+Club, lab, and post advisors are not included in the calculations.

 Scoring the council's performance: To determine the council's performance level, the National Council will use the above information to measure the points earned for each of the 18 individual criteria and then add those individual point scores to determine a composite score.
 Bronze level requires earning 1,000 points, Silver level requires earning 1,350 points and Gold level requires earning 1,650 points (and stated minimum point totals in each of the five categories).
-Bonus points may be offered and added to the total score, but will not be included in any category.
+A council having a membership loss of 5% or more will not qualify for Gold.

-Revised 8/28/16
+Revised 11/15/18